-Identifying and gathering people to interview or test your product.
+Identifying and gathering people to interview or who will test your product.

 Recruiting people who represent your core user group is a critical and oft-overlooked part of research.
 Time spent with the right people using the wrong methods is better than time spent with people who aren’t your core users while using the right methods.

-- Are trying to use the thing you're working on right at that very moment
+- Are trying to use the thing you are working on right at that very moment.

-- Recently tried to use the thing you're working on
+- Recently tried to use the thing you are working on.

-- Used the thing you're working on less recently
+- Used the thing you are working on less recently.

-- Have used something like what you're working on and are likely to use what you're working on
+- Have used something like what you are working on, and are likely to use what you are working on.

 Applied in government research